parliamentarian-ssiitk/IIT-Kanpur-Constitution/Appendix C.md

 10. The President, Students' Gymkhana shall also, upon ratification from the Students' Senate, appoint a representative from the non-executive members of the general body of each Hall of Residence as “*Gymkhana Representative, Hall <Hall No.>*”.
 He/She shall:
     1. Be a *special invitee* to all COSHA meetings
-    2. Represent his/her Hall in the COSHA meetings
+    2. Present the views of non-executive General body members of his/her Hall in the COSHA meetings
-    3. Assist as per specific direction, the President, Students' Gymkhana in his executive work.
+    3. Assist as per specific direction, the Chairperson, CoSHA in his/her executive work.
+	4. Represent the Students' Gymkhana (incl.
+CoSHA) in his/her hall.
+	5. Keep in check that decision of the CoSHA and the Hall Constitution are being followed in his/her hall, in his/her capacity as a general body member of that hall.
 11. The members of the COSHA must attend all meetings of the council.
 If he/she is not  able to attend a meeting, he/she is expected to nominate another student of his/her hall to attend the meeting on his/her behalf.
 12. The attendance rules for members and special invitees shall be followed as per Articles 3.9 to 3.13 of this Constitution.
     1. Any member or special invitee who is unable to attend a meeting is expected to inform the Convener, COSHA for his/her aforementioned inability.
 If he/she fails to do so, the Convener may take action, as per Articles 3.9 to 3.13.